aaravmaloo/apm/README.md

 ## 2. Core Technical Specifications

 ### 2.1 Performance Profiles
-Users can select from pre-defined encryption profiles via `pm profile set` to balance security and latency.
+Users can select from pre-defined encryption profiles via `pm profile set` to balance security and latency, and custom profiles can also change the encryption method.

 | Profile  | Memory     | Time | Parallelism | Nonce Size |
 | -------- | ---------- | ---- | ----------- | ---------- |